EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Cons

-We really liked the high power output (48 amps hardwired, 40 amps over NEMA 14-50), and the highly durable single piece metal charge cord holder.
-Most competing brands throw in a cheap plastic cord holder into the box.
-Installation and app configuration was relatively easy as well.
-You can see our full review here.
+We really liked the high power output (48 amps hardwired, 40 amps over NEMA 14-50), and the highly durable single-piece metal charge cord holder.
+Most competing brands include a cheap plastic cord holder in the box.
+Installation and app configuration were relatively easy as well.

 Specs